Magnesium Deficiency Is Common

 Limit caffeine and alcohol – Both have been shown to deplete magnesium.

 Decrease stress – Find a method that works for you.
 Even fifteen minutes a day will help.
 Exercise is a great stress reliever and has additional benefits, but others include reading, journaling, meditating, breathing exercises…the list goes on.
 Start by choosing one, and make a point to incorporate it into your daily schedule.

 Most people do not get enough magnesium in their diet.
 If you are considering a supplement, please consult with your health care practitioner before starting it.
 The best-absorbed forms are magnesium glycinate, aspartate, and citrate.

 Precautions with magnesium

 Side effects from magnesium are rare and most commonly include diarrhea and/or stomach cramps.
 These side effects are dose-dependent.
-But, due to the fact that magnesium can be dangerous for people with certain health conditions and can interact with many medications, you should consult your health care provider before taking magnesium.
+But, because magnesium can be dangerous for people with certain health conditions and can interact with many medications, you should consult your health care provider before taking magnesium.

-Magnesium deficiency is widespread but you can improve your intake and your health by following a plant-based, whole foods diet, decreasing stress, and limiting caffeine and alcohol.
-If you think low magnesium may be an issue for you discuss it with your health care practitioner soon.
+Magnesium deficiency is widespread, but you can improve your intake and health by following a plant-based, whole foods diet, decreasing stress, and limiting caffeine and alcohol.
+If you think low magnesium may be an issue for you, discuss it with your health care practitioner soon.
 It is easily remedied and may make a world of difference in the way you feel!